AnyaChann/ASP.NET_Employee_Manager.T2307A.To_Xuan_Bach/README.md

 # Enterprise Info Manager

 Enterprise Info Manager is an ASP.NET Core MVC application that manages employees and departments.
 The application uses MongoDB for data storage.
+(This is just a sketchy program i made while learning ASP.NET Core, so it might have a lot of bugs)

 ## Features